lendot/cattube/README.md

 ![wiring connections between Raspberry Pi and US-100](images/cattube-hookup.png)

 I haven't gotten around to investigating why this sensor breaks out 2 grounds.
-One could *probably* get away with hooking up just one of them, but I haven't tested this yet.
+There's continuity between them so one could probably get away with hooking up just one, but I do both just to be on the safe side.